Is Vistra Corp (VST) Set to Underperform? Analyzing the Factors

 Long-established in the Utilities - Independent Power Producers industry, Vistra Corp (VST, Financial) has enjoyed a stellar reputation.
-It has recently witnessed a daily gain of 3.31%, juxtaposed with a three-month change of 111.41%.
-However, fresh insights from the GF Score hint at potential headwinds.
+However, it has recently witnessed a daily loss of 0.13%, juxtaposed with a three-month change of 111.52%.
+Fresh insights from the GF Score hint at potential headwinds.
 Notably, its diminished rankings in financial strength, growth, and valuation suggest that the company might not live up to its historical performance.
 Join us as we dive deep into these pivotal metrics to unravel the evolving narrative of Vistra Corp.

 What Is the GF Score?